-CSII administration (Novolog): Do not use if solution is viscous or cloudy; use only if clear and colorless.
-Patients should be trained in the proper use of their external insulin pump and in intensive insulin therapy.
+CSII administration (Novolog): Patients should be trained in the proper use of their external insulin pump and in intensive insulin therapy.
 Infusion sets and infusion set insertion sites should be changed at least every 3 days; rotate infusion sites.
 Insulin in reservoir should be changed at least every 6 days.
 Do not dilute or mix other insulin formulations with insulin aspart that is to be used in an external insulin pump.

-IV administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
-May be administered IV with close monitoring of blood glucose and serum potassium; appropriate medical supervision is required.
+IV administration: May be administered IV with close monitoring of blood glucose and serum potassium; appropriate medical supervision is required.
 Do not administer insulin mixtures intravenously.

 IV infusions: To minimize insulin adsorption to plastic IV tubing: Although data is lacking regarding adsorption with insulin aspart, insulin regular loss has been shown to occur by adsorption to plastic (ie, PVC, polyethylene, polyolefin, polypropylene) IV containers and tubing (Greenwood 2012; Hirsch 1977; Hirsch 1981; Rocchio 2013; Thompson 2012).
 Therefore, flush the IV tubing with a priming infusion of 20 mL from the insulin infusion, whenever a new IV tubing set is added to the insulin infusion container (SCCM [Jacobi 2012]; Thompson 2012).